The Technology Behind the Davis Tool System

 This enables users to apply controlled pressure at the tool’s distal end, improving accuracy, access, and stability in demanding applications.

 The result is a new way to interact with power tools: guiding motion rather than fighting it.
+It is evident that there are multiple industry possibilities as the capabilities of motion control of accessories are a broad necessity.